-Phone home: Remember that scene in E.T. where all wanted to do was “phone home”?
+Phone home: Remember that scene in E.T. where all you wanted to do was "phone home"?
 Well, do just that!
 Set the stage for a positive interaction with children and their parents before you need to call home to report an issue.
-Call parents early in the year with a positive report.
+Call parents early in the year with a favorable report.

 Communication log: Keep track of your communication with parents and families.
-A communication log helps you keep track of who you contacted, when, and how.
+A communication log helps you track who you contacted, when, and how.
 Be sure to include these items: 1.
 Parent or guardian name, 2.
 Date/time you contacted the parent, 3.
-How you contacted the parent (email, phone call, text message, etc) and whether you left a message, and 4.
+How you contacted the parent (email, phone call, text message, etc.) and whether you left a message, and 4.
 A few notes about what you discussed.
 Freebie alert - Grab a copy of the FREE parent and guardian communication log here.

-Newsletters: Smore and Microsoft Sway are both excellent ways to present content, but you can also make beautiful newsletters.
-Provide the content and the design work is all done for you.
+Newsletters: Smore and Microsoft Sway are excellent ways to present content, but you can also make beautiful newsletters.
+Provide the content, and the design work is all done for you.
 You can customize the layout with headings, fonts, backgrounds, and colors.
 Jazz it up with photos, videos, links, and more!
-They are so easy to share via email or social media—you can even embed them on your class website.
+They are so easy to share via email or social media—you can embed them on your class website.
 Fun fact: You can even track the number of views on each newsletter.
 Make it easy to contact you by including your contact information.

 There are SO many edtech tools out there.
-Here’s a list of four you can try out and see what works best for you.
+Here's a list of four you can try and see what works best for you.

 How do you keep in touch with the parents and families of the students in your classroom?
 Share out your strategies and tools and tag me!
 Let’s chat about it!